ECC-Solutions/SAM-API/README.md

 SAM-API
 =======

-  RESTFUL API using the codeigniter and Phil rest server master code and doing some modification in order to suite the case of such projects.
+  RESTFUL API using the codeigniter and Phil Sturgeon rest server master code and doing some modification in order to suite the case of such projects.